pablogila/TileMapDual_godot_node/README.md

 - Animations I guess
 - I am personally not interested in hex grids right now, but I am open to pull requests!

+## License

+This project is Free and Open Source Software, released under the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html).

+**TL;DR:** You can use this project for **free**, even **commercially**, with the only condition that you **share back any significant  modifications *to this specific code*** - NOT your entire game, just the derivatives of the code provided here - so that the Godot community keeps thriving.
+Thanks!

 ## References

 - [Dual grid Twitter post by Oskar Stålberg](https://x.com/OskSta/status/1448248658865049605)